hwchen/tesseract-deprecated/README.md

 - allow properties on a level

 Front-end Web API mirrors the library api.
+Front-end web api may also provide a kind of simple search (e.g. for members)?

 ### Components
 tesseract-core is a lib which has a nice Rust api fn calls.